dantaeyoung/Ethicsware/README.md

 ### Exercises to prepare for class

 #### Exercise 1:
-Please think of an example in the past when you realized you were doing something wrong or not so nice.
-(This is nice to think about, because it's about recalling a time when we got to notice ourselves!)
+Please think of an example in the past when you realized you were doing something in a way that you wanted to change.
 How did you realize this?
 How soon after it happened?
 Did other people help you notice it?

+**Or, in other words, what were the practices of self-examination that you underwent?**

 We'll share how we realized in class (without sharing the specifics of our actions), as a way to start some discussion.